asyncomatic/.github/profile/README.md

 processing while removing the need for the worker to block execution and allowing it to perform other tasks.

 Async-o-matic takes a novel approach at addressing this challenge.
-Async-o-matic provides a framework for treating a test as a workflow, implemented as a class (rather than a method), with the class' methods as the workflow's steps.
+Async-o-matic provides a framework for treating a test as a workflow, implemented as a class (rather than a method), with the class' methods representing the workflow's steps.
 This framework provides a custom scheduler that allows for the individual steps to be scheduled independently, each to be executed at the appropriate time.
 The entire workflow is defined through simple Java annotations, and any state that needs to be maintained is automatically passed from method to method as the test progresses.

 Using this framework, our previous example could be implemented as follows:
 <pre>

 class DataProcessingTest {